Ecommerce packaging: The ultimate guide

 Types of Infill

-ECommerce packaging isn’t just about the materials you use to get your orders safely to your customers.
-What you put inside the box in addition to the products can made a big impression.
+Packaging isn’t just about the materials you use to safely deliver your orders to your customers.
+What you put inside the box, in addition to the products, can make a big impression.
 Think of it as the physical manifestation of your brand voice.

 Here are some items to consider as you figure out what you want to ship with each order.

-Probably one of the easiest and cheapest options for in-box branding is stickers.
-You can use them to secure tissue paper around the product, or to decorate the outside of the box or the carrier bag.
-You can include a few extra stickers as a free gift.
-That will give you free advertising in the process.
+One of the easiest and most budget-friendly options for in-box branding is stickers.
+Use them to secure tissue paper around the product inside or decorate the outside of the box or the carrier bag.
+You can also include a few extra stickers as a free gift, which will give you free advertising.

 eCommerce packaging